Djibouti Visa on Arrival

 The procedure of obtaining a visa upon arrival is straightforward; however, the country will only allow entry if the appropriate documentation is present.

-• Arrival at Djibouti International Airport: Upon arrival at Djibouti International Airport, proceed to the immigration hall.
+- Arrival at Djibouti International Airport: Proceed to the immigration hall upon arrival.

-• Document Verification: The immigration officer will meticulously review your passport and other documents.
+- Document Verification: Immigration officials review your passport and supporting documents.

 Djibouti Visa on Arrival for Agreement Programme Participants